stanislawbartkowski/hdpwiredencryption/README.md

 > ./run.sh 0 <br>
 <br>
-The tool generates self-signed certificate for every hosts and creates server keystore and truststore.Impartant: the tool wipes out all previous content of /etc/security/clientKeys and serverKeys without warning.<br>
+The tool generates a self-signed certificate for every host and creates server keystore and truststore.
+Important: the tool wipes out all previous content of /etc/security/clientKeys and serverKeys without warning.<br>
-After that, on all hosts the following directory structure should be created.<br>
+After that, on all hosts, the following directory structure should be created.<br>

 * /etc/security/clientKeys : empty directory
 * /etc/security/serverKeys